Östgöta Nation, Lund

-The Östgöta Nation, or locally ÖG's, is one of thirteen student nations of Lund University in Sweden.
+The Östgöta Nation, or locally ÖG, is one of thirteen student nations of Lund University in Sweden.
+With its 1,981 members, it is the seventh-largest nation in Lund - ranking behind Kalmar but ahead of Hallands Nation.
 It is often considered the oldest of the university's nations and it celebrated its 350th anniversary in 2018.
 The name Östgöta refers to the Swedish Östergötland province.

 The nation was founded in the same year as the university was established – 1668.
 Around 40 students who had transferred from Uppsala University enrolled at the nation.
 With the Scanian War in 1676, the university was forced to close temporarily, as was the nation.

 The nation reopened in 1681, and has since 1686 maintained written details of all meetings; these full details still exist to this day.

 From 1766 to 1798, it was part of Götiska Nationen along with Västgöta and Kalmar.

 Today the nation is located in central Lund at a house named Ostrolocus, not far from the city centre where Lund Cathedral, the Kungshuset and the Lund University main building are to be found.